 Keep yourself entertained with celebrations that are enjoyable for the entire family.
 Pack your schedule with Michigan summer fun from June to August.

-We are sharing 24 of the best, most exciting, family friendly festivals that Michigan has to offer this summer.
+We are sharing the best, most exciting, family friendly festivals that Michigan has to offer this summer.
 From the flower and vegetable-themed festivals, to the quicky and offbeat, we’ve got ’em.

-Read on to find the best weekend summer festivals in Michigan, and if you’re looking for a “summer festivals near me,” scroll to the bottom for an interactive map of summer festivals in Michigan!
+Read on to find the best weekend summer festivals in Michigan, and if you’re looking for a “summer festivals near me,” you’re sure to find one here!

 May Festivals in Michigan